patryk49/parser/README.md

-# compiler
+# parser
-a compiler for conceptual programming language
+a parser for conceptual programming language

 # Is it working?
 No, it's not finished.